-The ten-minute rest break must be uninterrupted.
+The ten-minute rest period must be uninterrupted.
 Moreover, during the period, the employer must relieve the employee of the latter’s duties.
 There should also be a suitable resting facility apart from the toilet rooms.
-Also, rest breaks are paid.
+Also, rest periods are paid.

-Now, when can employees take their rest breaks?
+Now, when can employees take their rest periods?
 Well, the period can be in the middle of the shift, ‘insofar as practicable.’
-What’s more, employees are not compelled to be on call or on-site while taking their rest breaks.
+What’s more, employees are not compelled to be on call or on-site while taking their rest periods.

 Can Everyone Take Meal and Rest Breaks in California?

-Some employees are exempted from the law-mandated meal and rest breaks.
+Some employees are exempted from the law-mandated meal and rest periods.
 For instance, certain white-collar workers are not covered by the regulation if they meet the following criteria:

 - They work independently without consulting a superior.